castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 --- abstract

 This document defines string URIs and the "string" URI scheme.
-A string URI identifies a value (most commonly, but not necessarily, a string of characters) from an application-dependent set of values and can be used as a method of specifying such a value in a context where a URI is required.
+A string URI identifies an application-dependent value (most commonly, but not necessarily, a string of characters) and can be used as a method of specifying such a value in a context where a URI is required.
 String URIs have a strict syntax and well-defined rules for processing and determining equivalence that make it simple for applications to consume them.

 --- middle

 # Introduction

-TODO Introduction
+A string URI is a URI that identifies an application-dependent value, such as a string of characters.
+It uses the "string" URI scheme, which is designed to meet the following requirements:

+- Identifiers have a strict yet simple and familiar syntax that is easy for humans to remember.
+- Identifiers are convenient for developers and users of applications to define, create and process.
+- An identifier that identifies a string consisting of only alphanumeric ASCII characters may safely include that string as a component of the identifier itself without requiring any preprocessing.
+- An identifier has exactly one valid representation, making determining whether two identifiers for equality very simple.

 # Conventions and Definitions